flythereddflagg/flythereddflagg.github.io/python_book/docs/21-More-Functions.md

     return number * factorial(number - 1)
 ```

-And the function starts over again.
+And the function starts over again with the updated argument.
 This continues until the base case has been reached.

+### Pitfalls of Recursion

+Recursion is a powerful tool and, when used judiciously, can easily do things that would otherwise take ridiculous amounts of code to implement without it.
+However, recursion can get you in to a lot of trouble if you are not careful with it.
+For example, it is easy to have a base case that will never be reached (imagine if the code read ` return number * factorial(number + 1)`) or forget to put in a base case.
+If this happens then you can make an infinite recursion that will break your program.
+(Python thankfully has a feature which detects recursion and limits the depth to which a program can <span title="The verb form of recursion; To execute a procedure that calls itself.">**recurse**</span>.)

 ## Hone your Skills